jeremychone/rust-genai/README.md

-# genai - multi-ai provider gen-ai client
+# genai - Multiprovider generative AI client

 The goal of this library is to provide a common and ergonomic single API to many generative AI providers, such as OpenAI and Ollama.